Please do yourself and your taste buds a service; ditch the takeout and make this Crock Pot Teriyaki Chicken recipe instead!

-Along with General Tso’s, teriyaki chicken was my high school fast-food favorite.
+Along with General Tso’s Tofu, teriyaki chicken was my high school fast-food favorite.

 Whenever I was out running errands with my mom, I’d beg her to stop at Japan Express so that I could order their jumbo-sized bowl of teriyaki chicken with sticky rice.

-While it was absolutely a step up from the mall food court, that chicken, though tasty, never left me feeling particularly stellar afterwards.
+While it was absolutely a step up from the mall food court, that chicken, though tasty, never left me feeling particularly stellar afterward.

 I’d often experience a serious afternoon slump, which I now recognize as a sugar crash.

 I’m pleased to report that today’s homemade slow cooker honey teriyaki chicken recipe has the same takeout flavor I remember but is made with real, more wholesome ingredients you can feel good about enjoying any night of the week.

 You don’t even need bottled teriyaki sauce to make this teriyaki chicken.